SD Card¶

 Written by Grace Lo & Alina Wang

-library was developed and tested on the Adafruit #254 MicroSD card breakout board.
-It logs sensor data and the associated date/time at a user-defined frequency into a .csv file format.
+Interfacing with an SD card was developed and tested on the Adafruit #254 MicroSD card breakout board.
+It communicates over SPI to log sensor data and the associated date/time at a user-defined frequency into a .csv file format.
 The interface to the card is handled by a FatFs library adapted for SD cards from carlk3.
 The basic card functionality, including mounting the drive, opening/closing files, and read/write data is borrowed from Bruce Land.
 The command line interface is borrowed from tinyUSB examples to test the SD card functions.
 The SD card is completely handled by FatFs.

 Pin Connections¶